 1. Make sure you contract with the right party.

 You should contract with a company that has sufficient financial resources when things go south.
-This seemingly simple principle is often overlooked because a lot of U.S. buyers contract with third-party sourcing companies unaffiliated with the CM that owns the factory.
-When a product defect is uncovered, the U.S. buyer will only have legal recourse against the contract party and not the actual CM.
+This seemingly simple principle is often overlooked because a lot of buyers contract with third-party sourcing companies unaffiliated with the CM that owns the factory.
+When a product defect is uncovered, the buyer will only have legal recourse against the contract party and not the actual CM.
 Sometimes the contracting party will be the CM’s holding company in Hong Kong, Taiwan or Singapore.
 You should do your due diligence and make sure the party you are paying is not a shell entity that has little or no assets.
-When the contracting party is the U.S. sales subsidiary of a Chinese CM, you should consider having the Chinese CM co-sign the supply agreement or guarantee the performance of the supply agreement.
+When the contracting party is the international sales subsidiary of a Chinese CM, you should consider having the Chinese CM co-sign the supply agreement or guarantee the performance of the supply agreement.
 Note that a lot of Chinese companies do not have an official English name and thus should identify themselves with their legal name in Chinese together with their English name in the supply agreement.

 2. Include detailed bill of materials and pricing provisions.